Sunrisesunrise/pundit2/css-style-guide.md

 ## 2. LESS file organization

+### 2.1 Main files

 The LESS file organization is quite complex due to the complexity of the Pundit project itself.
 Into the *pundit2/app/styles/* folder in the project you fill find all LESS files you'll be working on.
 These files are grouped in these folders:

+###*pundit*

+This is the main folder for the Pundit application.
+The files structure allows to develop more than one application: the modularity both of the LESS and AngularJS files offer the possibility of reusing all the components to build different applications, like using a framework.
+If you need to create a new application (like Pundit or Korbo) you have to create a new folder with a similar structure.

+These are the main files in this folder:

+  - *pundit2.less:* imports all the LESS files that are used by the application;
+  - *pundit-variables.less:* custom variables used **only** by Pundit (not by other applications).
+This file is currently empty but it might be useful in the future.

+###*korbo*

+Korbo is another application like Pundit (more info about Korbo <a href="http://korbo.muruca.org/" target="_blank">here</a>).
+The files structure is similar to the one that we've seen in Pundit.

+  - *korboee.less:* imports all the LESS files that are used by the Korbo application;
+  - *korboee-variables.less:* custom variables used **only** by Korbo (not by other applications).
+  - *korboee-styles.less*: custom styles for the Korbo application.
+It's advisable to have as little as possible CSS code here: the code should be divided into components.

+###*global*

+Collection of LESS files that don't refer to a specific component or application (e.g. *variables*, *normalization*).

+###*components*

+In this folder you will find all reusable components of the interface.
+When writing Pundit CSS we follow the OOCSS philosophy and so we try to keep each component independent from the others and reusable in any context or application.
+The components are reusable elements.

+Some of there LESS files have a corresponding component in the source files.

 ###*bootstrap*